 For a limited time though they are on App Sumo which means you get a lifetime plan for just $69 that is less than the cost of a year for a lifetime!

-Zoom is a newer player to this arena and has gained a ton of popularity.
+Zoom is a newer player in this arena and has gained a ton of popularity.
 They have been adopted by big companies for their primary video conferencing needs.
 They have a completely free plan that they advertise and that plan is fairly flexible for being free.
-One great thing about Zoom is that one on one calls are completely free and offer advanced features like scheduling, recording and full screen sharing.
+One great thing about Zoom is that one on one calls are completely free and offer advanced features like scheduling, recording and full-screen sharing.
 You can host up to 100 participants if you can keep your session under 40 minutes.
 Quick webinar anybody?!
 It is a really awesome tool.
-Comes with a lot of integration and apps across all platforms.
+It comes with a lot of integration and apps across all platforms.
 You can even screen share on your iPhone or iPad!

 Your Everyday Apps

-My friend and amazing graphic designer, Nancy Santillan, helped me realize that many of the apps that I use on a daily basis has screen sharing capabilities!!
+My friend and amazing graphic designer, Nancy Santillan, helped me realize that many of the apps that I use on a daily basis have screen sharing capabilities!!
 We were chatting one day via Apple Messages and I clicked on details and saw an option that said “share screen”!
-Now whenever we need to connect really quick we just do this and there is no need for extra software or accounts.
-These include FaceTime, FaceBook messenger and Google Hangouts.
+Now, whenever we need to connect real quick we just do this and there is no need for extra software or accounts.
+These include FaceTime, FaceBook messenger, and Google Hangouts.
 All for free.
 It is pretty sweet if all you need is some screen sharing and voice connections.
 Here are the guides for these three common apps.

 What is your favorite screen sharing video conferencing app?
 Do you use something that is easy for yourself and your clients or collaboration partners?